Who Is Visiting My Site blog header image

 Note: Want an easier way to identify and target B2B sales leads on your site?
 Try Leadfeeder for free.

-How to see which companies visits your website — and what they do when they get there
+How can I track who visits my website — and what they do when they get there

-When you know which companies visit your website, your sales and marketing teams can focus on quality leads that fit your buyer persona.
+When you have a clear overview of your website traffic, your sales and marketing teams can focus on quality leads that fit your buyer persona.

-Which means more sales and better marketing ROI. 💪
+That means more sales and a better ROI for your marketing efforts. 💪

-There are two main ways to gather this information — IP tracking tools and heat maps.
+If you want to know how to identify website visitors, there are two main site tracking tools you can use to gather this information — IP tracking tools and heat maps.
 But there are pros and cons to each method.

 The key to discovering which companies visit your site lies in their IP addresses.
 This is because when someone visits your website, your web server records their IP address.